quickgrid/Awesome-Books/README.md

 ![GitHub repo size](https://img.shields.io/github/repo-size/quickgrid/Awesome-Books?style=flat-square)

-## UPDATE: Seems something in github API changed as this longer works.
-Changing to appropriate API call should make the code work without requiring many changes.
+## UPDATE: It seems to work.
+First enter username, second repo name, lastly the markdown *.md file path in the input boxes.
+Ex: `quickgrid`, `ai-resources`, `papers.md`.

 This app uses github api to get data from a specifc user repo.
 Then it parses all the pdf links in them and show them in list.
 User can click on any book name to view it instantly.